visionandrobotics/visionandrobotics.github.io/trends-with-benefits.md

 Which of these two objects belong in the same category?

 To an external observer the field has failed to deliver on decades of promises, but in the lab progress had been slow and steady.
 Numerous algorithms emerged from the lab to revolutionize their respective niches, like David Lowe's SIFT features or the Viola-Jones face detector.
 The last few years however have seen something profound.
 Consider the ImageNet challenge, an international competition that pits the latest object recognition algorithms against a challenging dataset.
 The first few years produced unremarkable results but 2012 saw the reemergance of *deep learning*, a modernization of the 1980s neural network.
 The technique produced stunning results and in subsequent years accuracy has improved more than in the prior half century.
-Preliminary results from the 2015 competition suggest that automated object recognition is now on par with human capabilities.
+Results from the 2015 competition suggest that automated object recognition is now on par with human capabilities.

 <div class="grid-container">
     <div class="grid-x grid-padding-x align-center" style="background:transparent;">